The Sheiko programs are made for powerlifting goals, which are designed by the famous Boris Sheiko, a well respected powerlifting coach.

 There's a Sheiko program for everyone here.

-These are templates and there's quite a few variations to choose from, allowing it to fit your preferences.
+These templates have quite a few variations to choose from, allowing it to fit your preferences.

-There's even a powerlifting programming app from Boris Sheiko and it'll help further tailor the program to your needs.
+A powerlifting programming app from Boris Sheiko'll help further tailor the program to your needs.

-It'll take a 30 day observation period to see how you respond to different loads in different rep ranges for exercises that you already do.
+It'll take a 30-day observation period to see how you respond to different loads in different rep ranges for exercises you already do.